Doctor-1337/Atm_simulator/README.md

-# Atm Simulator
+# Banking System
-Java Swing Desktop Application to simulate ATM.
+Banking System with ATM using Java Swing.
 Used NetBeans IDE for Project and used MySql on WampServer to create Database.